Table of content

 Why we use hypothesis-driven development

 For us, the hypothesis-driven approach provides a structured way to consolidate ideas and build hypotheses based on objective criteria.
 It’s also less costly to test the prototype before production.

 Using this approach has reliably allowed us to identify what, how, and in which order should the testing be done.
-It gives us a deep understanding of why we are building a particular feature, how it’s connected to the business goals and desired user outcomes.
+It gives us a deep understanding of how we prioritise the features, how it’s connected to the business goals and desired user outcomes.

 We’re also able to track and compare the desired and real outcomes of developing the features.

 The process of Prototype Development that we use

 Our success in building apps that are well-accepted by users is based on the Lean UX definition of hypothesis.
 We believe that the business outcome will be achieved if the user’s outcome is fulfilled for the particular feature.